henri/spb/README.md

      - Keep different tasks separate within a dedicated browser instance
      - Unlike switching between browser profiles SPB makes running run two or more sessions simultanusly easy

+#### Isolation of Browser Tasks

 Using the [SPB templating system](https://github.com/henri/spb/blob/main/README.md#spb-templating-support) it is possible to have the data preserved between sessions.
-As an example you may create a templates for specific tasks :
+As an example you may create a templates for specific browsing tasks :

 ```
 # create a template for using Anthropic